HB Ad Slot

 Introduction

-This alert highlights recent artificial intelligence (AI)-related enforcement actions that the Securities and Exchange Commission (SEC) has brought against investment advisers under the SEC's "Marketing Rule."1 The enforcement actions generally allege that the investment advisers inaccurately marketed how they used AI and other algorithms and data.
+This alert highlights recent artificial intelligence (AI)-related enforcement actions that the Securities and Exchange Commission (SEC) has brought against investment advisers under the SEC's "Marketing Rule."1 The enforcement actions generally allege that the investment advisers inaccurately marketed how they used AI and other algorithms and data in the investment process.
 Given the public interest in AI and similar technology, regulatory enforcement in this space is not surprising.
 This alert also highlights Marketing Rule enforcement actions related to firms’ use of hypothetical performance metrics in their advertising.

 Takeaway